voxel-dot-at/sentis_tof_m100_pkg/README.md

 	Integration time(in usec) for the sensor
 	(min: 50 | max: 7000 | default: 1500)
 -mf  *Modulation_Frequency*
-	Set the modulation frequency(Hz) of the sensor
+	Sets the modulation frequency(Hz) of the sensor
 	(min: 5000 | max: 30000 | default: 20000)
 -fr *Frame_Rate*
-	Set the frame rate of the camera by setting the Phase Time (min: 1 | max: 45 | default: 40)
+	Sets the frame rate of the camera
+	(min: 1 | max: 45 | default: 40)
 -mef *MedianFilter*
-	Set on or off the Median Filter.
+	Sets on or off the Median Filter.
 	(OFF: 0 | ON: any other integer value |  ON if not set ) -avf *AverageFilter*
-	Set on or off the Average Filter.
+	Sets on or off the Average Filter.
 	(OFF: 0 | ON: any other integer value |  ON if not set ) -gaf *GaussFilter*
-	Set on or off the Gauss Filter.
+	Sets on or off the Gauss Filter.
 	(OFF: 0 | ON: any other integer value |  ON if not set ) -sla *SlidingAverage*
-	Set on or off the Sliding Average.
+	Sets on or off the Sliding Average.
 	(OFF: 0 | ON: any other integer value |  ON if not set ) -wic *WigglingCompensation*
-	Set on or off the Wiggling Compensation.
+	Sets on or off the Wiggling Compensation.
 	(OFF: 0 | ON: any other integer value |  ON if not set ) -fppnc *FPPNCompensation*
-	Set on or off the FPPN Compensation.
+	Sets on or off the FPPN Compensation.
 	(OFF: 0 | ON: any other integer value |  ON if not set ) -mfs *ModFreqScaling*
-	Set on or off the ModFreq Scaling.
+	Sets on or off the ModFreq Scaling.
 	(OFF: 0 | ON: any other integer value |  ON if not set ) -smm *Scalingmm*
-	Set on or off the Scaling to [mm].
+	Sets on or off the Scaling to [mm].
 	(OFF: 0 | ON: any other integer value |  ON if not set ) -aos *AdditiveOffset*
-	Set on or off the Additive Offset.
+	Sets on or off the Additive Offset.
 	(OFF: 0 | ON: any other integer value |  ON if not set ) -tmc *TemperatureCompensation*
-	Set on or off the Temperature Compensation.
+	Sets on or off the Temperature Compensation.
 	(OFF: 0 | ON: any other integer value |  ON if not set ) -sdcg *ScalingDistCalibGradient*
-	Set on or off the Scaling via register DistCalibGradient.
+	Sets on or off the Scaling via register DistCalibGradient.
 	(OFF: 0 | ON: any other integer value |  ON if not set ) -sdco *ScalingDistCalibOffset*
-	Set on or off the Scaling via register DistCalibOffset.
+	Sets on or off the Scaling via register DistCalibOffset.
 	(OFF: 0 | ON: any other integer value |  ON if not set ) -mefite *FilterMedian_Config*
-	Set the nº of iteration for the Media filter.
+	Sets the nº of iteration for the Media filter.
 	(min: 1 | max: 255 | default: 1)
 -avfpix *FilterAverage_Config_Pixels*
-	Set pixel matrix for the Average filter.
+	Sets pixel matrix for the Average filter.
 	(3x3: 0 | 5x5: 1 | Default: 3x3 )
 -avfite *FilterAverage_Config_Iters*
-	Set the nº of iteration for the Average filter.
+	Sets the nº of iteration for the Average filter.
 	(min: 1 | max: 255 | default: 1)
 -gafpix *FilterGauss_Config_Pixels*
-	Set pixel matrix for the Gauss filter.
+	Sets pixel matrix for the Gauss filter.
 	(3x3: 0 | 5x5: 1 | Default: 3x3 )
 -gafite *FilterGauss_Config_Iters*
-	Set the nº of iteration for the Gauss filter.
+	Sets the nº of iteration for the Gauss filter.
 	(min: 1 | max: 255 | default: 1)
 -slacw *FilterSLAF_config*
-	Set the SLAF filter windows size.
+	Sets the SLAF filter windows size.
 	(min: 1 | max: 255 | default: 1)
 -af *Amplitude_Filter_On*
 	Whether to apply amplitude filter or not.
 Image pixels with amplitude values less than the threshold will be filtered out